laurpaik/cs-algorithms/README.md

 end
 ```

-This procedure iterates through an array (an implicit loop) and prints each
+This procedure iterates through an array and prints each element to the screen.
-element to the screen.
-In this example, the loop involves three steps.
-If
+This example has three steps.
+If the array had five elements, five steps would
-instead the array had five elements, the loop would require five steps to
+be require to print all the elements complete.
+We say that this procedure has
-complete.
-We say that this procedure has linear time-complexity: the
+linear time-complexity: the time-to-complete grows in lock-step with the number
-time-to-complete grows in lock-step with the number of inputs, denoted
+of elements.
+This is denoted `O(n)` and pronounced "Big o of n", "O of n", or
-`O(n)` and pronounced "O of n" or simply "linear".
+simply "linear".

 To identify an algorithm's complexity, we focus on the "family" of scaling
 functions the algorithm belongs to.
 We don't care about exact values.
 For